demisto/content/Packs/Grafana/Integrations/Grafana/README.md

 ### grafana-user-teams-get
 ***
-Gets the user's teams by user id.
+Gets the user's teams by user ID.

 #### Base Command